Olive Season in Sonoma County

-Thanks to our Mediterranean climate, Sonoma County is a prime growing area for the delicious briny fruit, and you’ll often see the stately trees growing next to vineyards.
+Thanks to the Mediterranean climate, Sonoma County is a prime growing area for delicious olives, and you'll often see the stately trees growing next to vineyards.
 With the olive ripening coming after the ripening of the grapes, harvesting the fruit keeps workers busy during what might otherwise be a slow winter season.
 We even press olive oil right here in Sonoma County – at McEvoy Ranch in Petaluma, DaVero Farms & Winery in Healdsburg, and BR Cohn Winery & Olive Oil Company in Glen Ellen, to name just a few of the top producers.

 Much like wine, olive oil tastes of its terroir, and the fruit at its heart.
 Too often, the stuff sold in grocery stores can be bland, flavorless and cheap, so it's very much worth it to spend more to get the good stuff showcasing depth, flavor and character.

 If you're lucky enough to have your own olive trees, you can glean your own oil, too.
 The Olive Press on Highway 121 (Arnold Drive) in the Carneros region of the southern Sonoma Valley is just what it sounds like: the very first olive mill in Sonoma.

 Today, it produces award winning house made olive oil, crushes olives for local wineries and estates, and also crushes olives from small, home growers.